Aliases for ACKR2 Gene

 GeneCards Summary for ACKR2 Gene

 ACKR2 (Atypical Chemokine Receptor 2) is a Protein Coding gene.
-Diseases associated with ACKR2 include cd45 deficiency.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
-An important paralog of this gene is CCR7.
+Diseases associated with ACKR2 include Chancroid and Ileitis.
+Among its related pathways are Chemokine Superfamily: Human/Mouse Ligand-Receptor Interactions and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor activity.
+An important paralog of this gene is CCR4.

 Atypical chemokine receptor that controls chemokine levels and localization via high-affinity chemokine binding that is uncoupled from classic ligand-driven signal transduction cascades, resulting instead in chemokine sequestration, degradation, or transcytosis.
 Also known as interceptor (internalizing receptor) or chemokine-scavenging receptor or chemokine decoy receptor.
 Acts as a receptor for chemokines including CCL2, CCL3, CCL3L1, CCL4, CCL5, CCL7, CCL8, CCL11, CCL13, CCL17, CCL22, CCL23, CCL24, SCYA2/MCP-1, SCY3/MIP-1-alpha, SCYA5/RANTES and SCYA7/MCP-3.
 Upon active ligand stimulation, activates a beta-arrestin 1 (ARRB1)-dependent, G protein-independent signaling pathway that results in the phosphorylation of the actin-binding protein cofilin (CFL1) through a RAC1-PAK1-LIMK1 signaling pathway.
 Activation of this pathway results in up-regulation of ACKR2 from endosomal compartment to cell membrane, increasing its efficiency in chemokine uptake and degradation.
 By scavenging chemokines in tissues, on the surfaces of lymphatic vessels, and in placenta, plays an essential role in the resolution (termination) of the inflammatory response and in the regulation of adaptive immune responses.
 Plays a major role in the immune silencing of macrophages during the resolution of inflammation.
 Acts as a regulator of inflammatory leukocyte interactions with lymphatic endothelial cells (LECs) and is required for immature/mature dendritic cells discrimination by LECs.